dyno-might/dyno-might.github.io/_posts/2021-07-15-heritability.md

 ```
 </div>

 The problem with this picture—aside from being completely wrong—is that it suggests heritability is an immutable constant, like the number of chromosomes in a cell or the [fine structure constant](https://en.wikipedia.org/wiki/Fine-structure_constant).
+It isn't.

 So what *is* heritability?
 It's the ratio of the *genetic variance* of a trait with the *total variance*, including all causes.
 Since the environment is always changing, so is heritability.